Radon Mitigation Columbus

 How long does it take to get rid of radon?

 It typically takes one to three days to remove the radon from your home.
-As long as your radon mitigation system remains on and running, you should only need to test once every 2-3 years to ensure it’s working efficiently.
+As long as your radon mitigation system remains on and running.
+It is recommended that you test every other year, after major renovations, or after a change in the way you use the space.

 Do radon mitigation systems really work?

 As long as they are installed by a certified professional, yes.
-Mitigation of radon in the air is accomplished through ventilation, either collected below your concrete floor slab or a membrane on the ground, then using aeration or activated charcoal to remove radon from air and water supplies.
+Mitigation of radon in the air is accomplished through a process of sealing of major entry points and ventilation.
 A continuous fan pulls the radon from your home and keeps the air circulating so radon does not build up.

 Do radon fans have to run continuously?